bee-49/CaseStudy/README.md

 ## Thoughts on Scaling Program
 In order for this program to handle massive content and/or very large request volume, some significant changes would need to <br />
 be made.
 As I mentioned above, using a data store to store the searched documents.
 I also spent some time researching how massive <br />
-search engines work (like Google) and discovered a Java search engine library called Lucene. <br /><br />
+search engines work (like Google) and discovered a Java search engine library called Lucene which I think could be very helpful. <br /><br />